 5. Dumas Black Sand Beach, Surat (Gujarat)

 Beaches are associated with peace, quietude and tranquility.
-Situated along the Arabian Sea, this black sand beach is not only scenic but also haunted.
+Situated along the Arabian Sea, this black sand beach is not only scenic but also haunted places in India.
 It is said that the sand is black because this mysterious beach was used as a burial ground for people.
 Moreover, it is rumored that the souls and spirits of the buried people haunt the beach at night.
 This beach is clearly one of the most haunted things in India.

 6. Charleville Mansion, Shimla (Himachal Pradesh)